TaylorJonesTRT/100DaysOfCode/README.md

 Day 6: Made my way partially through Section 4 of the course and worked on an excercise that was given to further learn conditional logic.

 Day 7: Completed Section 4 of the course and completed the Python Exam at the end of the section.
 Also worked my way through Section 5: Developer Environment.

+Day 8: Completed setting up my Developer Enviroment using VS Code and PYCHARM and began learning OOP in Section 6 of the Zero to Mastery course.